 - However, solar energy is becoming inexpensive in comparison to other conventional energy sources due to innovations in the solar sector that reduced the global average selling prices of solar PV.
 With the anticipated improvements in technology and increased supply of panels from China/Europe, the capital costs are expected to stabilize at lower levels.
 As a result, investors/developers are expected to focus on the commercial viability of solar projects.

 - With the government promoting solar installations in the rural areas by providing subsidized solar panels and another incentive, the solar PV installation is expected to increase during the forecast period and drive the market.

 To understand key trends, Download Sample Report

 Supportive Government Policies to Drive the Market

 - The country has identified renewable energy potential, such as solar and wind, in decarbonizing the economy and meeting targets as per the Paris Agreement.
-Moreover, the Government of India has been bent toward increasing the share of renewables in the country's energy mix.
+Moreover, the Government of India has been working toward increasing the share of renewables in the country's energy mix.